 Any survivor of abuse can get caught up in doing this because of the effects of trauma, but INFJs may be even more prone to rationalizing, denying, minimizing the behavior of their abusers in order to “keep the peace.”

-Good news though: the fiery spirit inside an INFJ can thankfully counteract this people-pleasing habit: they are also so driven to end injustice that they can also go to the other extreme of cutting any person who exhibits toxic behavior out of their lives without a second thought.
+Good news though: the fiery spirit inside an INFJ can thankfully counteract this people-pleasing habit: they are also so driven to end the injustice that they can also go to the other extreme of cutting any person who exhibits toxic behavior out of their lives without a second thought.

 An INFJ’s sensitivity can also be used against them in order to gaslight them into thinking that any abuse or mistreatment that is occurring is “all in their heads,” when in fact their sensitivity is alerting them to potential danger.

 INFJs are not resistant to self-improvement – in fact, their constant evolution is a part of their need for ongoing growth and devotion to maintaining their integrity.

 The problem is, when you apologize to a toxic person who hurts you continually regardless of any long-winded discussions about their behavior, you ignore the inner voice that is telling you that this person is not as interested in evolving as you are.

-It’s important to remember that it is not an INFJ’s sense of humor, sensitivity or willingness to call out mistreatment when they see it that is the problem when it comes to the dynamic between an INFJ and a toxic person.
+It’s important to remember that it is not an INFJ’s sense of humor, sensitivity, or willingness to call out mistreatment when they see it that is the problem when it comes to the dynamic between an INFJ and a toxic person.

 An INFJ’s sensitivity can act as an intuitive radar for when toxicity is present – so while it’s always advisable to be able to take a step back and mindfully note our reactions to people as INFJs.

-So what does this all mean?
+So, what is the relationship between INFJ and Narcissists? what does this all mean?
 It means that as an INFJ, you can trust your inner voice, for it can be your greatest friend and source of salvation from dangerous situations.
 As a healer, you don’t need to be a constant fixer in order to change the world.

-You don’t have to tolerate toxicity, mistreatment or abuse by anyone simply to keep the peace, because the most loving, empathic thing you can do for others and the world is to hold them accountable for healing themselves… and by doing so, you can also continue to heal your life and the world.
+You don’t have to tolerate toxicity, mistreatment, or abuse by anyone simply to keep the peace, because the most loving, empathic thing you can do for others and the world is to hold them accountable for healing themselves… and by doing so, you can also continue to heal your life and the world.